dsyer/spec/buildpack.md

 The lifecycle MAY execute each `/bin/detect` within a group in parallel.
 Therefore, reading from `stdin` in `/bin/detect` MUST block until the previous `/bin/detect` in the group closes `stdout`.

-The lifecycle MUST run `/bin/detect` for all buildpacks in a group on a common stack.
+The lifecycle MUST run `/bin/detect` for all buildpacks in a group in a container using common stack with a common set of mixins.
 The lifecycle MUST fail detection if any of those buildpacks does not list that stack in `buildpack.toml`.
+The lifecycle MUST fail detection if any of those buildpacks specifies a mixin associated with that stack in `buildpack.toml` that is unavailable in the container.

 ## Phase #2: Analysis